maoberlehner/markus-oberlehner-net/content/blog/how-to-structure-a-complex-vuex-store.md

 As you can see above, there is not much actual logic going on inside of the component.
 Most of what we're doing is to map actions, mutations and fields from the store modules to our component.

-This basic principle of how the Vuex store is structured, can be scaled up to large applications and it enables us to reuse large parts of the module code.
+**This basic principle of how the Vuex store is structured, can be scaled up to large applications and it enables us to reuse large parts of the module code**.
 If you want to see the application in action, you can go to [the live demo on Netlify](https://how-to-structure-a-complex-vuex-store.netlify.com/) and you can see [the full code on GitHub](https://github.com/maoberlehner/how-to-structure-a-complex-vuex-store).

 ## Summary